 What is email segmentation?

 Segmentation is an email marketing strategy that enables you to send different messages based on one or more criteria.
 It could be country, gender, or interest.
 The question that I answer in this article, is how to segment your email list.

 For example, an insurance broker might segment based on age, type of insurance, or suburb.

-An email marketing campaign to target to homeowners would promote home and contents insurance.
+An email marketing campaign to target homeowners would promote home and contents insurance.
 A fashion retailer might use segmentation to be able to target men and women, and then several interest-based segments such as footwear, accessories, dresses, and swimwear to create highly targeted email campaigns.

 It is a technique used by businesses and marketers to send relevant communications to specific people in an email marketing list.